dereksonderegger/444/docs/23_Dates.md

           'J 13, 1978')
         ```

+2. Using just your birthday and today's date calculate the following:
+    a) The date of your next birthday.
+    b) The number of _days_ until your next birthday.
+    c) The number of _months_ and _days_ until your next birthday.
+    d) The date of your 64th birthday.
+    e) The number of _years_, _months_, and _days_ until your 64th birthday.

-2. Suppose you have arranged for a phone call to be at 3 pm on May 8, 2015 at Arizona time.
+3. Suppose you have arranged for a phone call to be at 3 pm on May 8, 2015 at Arizona time.
 However, the recipient will be in Auckland, NZ.
 What time will it be there?

-3. From this book's [GitHub](https://github.com/dereksonderegger/444/) directory, navigate to the `data-raw` directory and then download the `Pulliam_Airport_Weather_Station.csv` data file. (*There are several weather station files.
+4. From this book's [GitHub](https://github.com/dereksonderegger/444/) directory, navigate to the `data-raw` directory and then download the `Pulliam_Airport_Weather_Station.csv` data file. (*There are several weather station files.
 Make sure you get the correct one!*)  There is a `DATE` column (is it of type `date` when you import the data?) as well as the Maximum and Minimum temperature.
-For the last 10 years of data we have (exactly, not just starting at Jan 1, 2009!), plot the daily maximum temperature. *Hint: Find the maximum date in the data set and then subtract 10 years.
-Will there be a difference if you use `dyears(10)` vs `years(10)`?
+For the last 5 years of data we have (exactly, not just starting at Jan 1, 2014!), plot the daily maximum temperature. *Hint: Find the maximum date in the data set and then subtract 5 years.
+Will there be a difference if you use `dyears(5)` vs `years(5)`?
 Which seems more appropriate here?*

-4. It turns out there is some interesting periodicity regarding the number of births on particular days of the year.
+5. It turns out there is some interesting periodicity regarding the number of births on particular days of the year.
     a.
 Using the `mosaicData` package, load the data set `Births78` which records the number of children born on each day in the United States in 1978.
 Because this problem is intended to show how to calculate the information using the `date`, remove all the columns *except* `date` and `births`.
     b.
 Graph the number of `births` vs the `date` with date on the x-axis.
 What stands out to you?
 Why do you think we have this trend?
     c.
 To test your assumption, we need to figure out the what day of the week each observation is.
 Use `dplyr::mutate` to add a new column named `dow` that is the day of the week (Monday, Tuesday, etc).
 This calculation will involve some function in the `lubridate` package and the `date` column.